dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/postgres.md

 ```

 ### Fast loading with arrow tables and CSV
-You can use [arrow tables](../verified-sources/arrow-pandas.md) and [CSV](../file-formats/csv.md) to quickly load tabular data.
-Pick the `CSV` loader file format like below:
+You can use [Arrow tables](../verified-sources/arrow-pandas.md) and [CSV](../file-formats/csv.md) to quickly load tabular data.
+Pick the CSV loader file format like below:
 ```py
 info = pipeline.run(arrow_table, loader_file_format="csv")
 ```